milbot1992/fe-ruby-AI/README.md

 License
 -------

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-### Notes:
-- Adjust the clone URL under "Getting Started" to your actual GitHub repository link.
-- Make sure to include any additional information or setup instructions that might be relevant to your project.
-- You can further expand the README with sections like "Usage," "Screenshots," or "FAQs" if necessary.`